USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 ## Running CoST and Logging into the EMF Server

 The CoST application can now be run by going to the EMF client directory and locating the `EMFClient.bat` file.
 Double click this file to start the EMF client.
 If Windows Defender prevents the app from starting, click the "More info" link, confirm the app listed is EMFClient.bat, then click "Run anyway".
-If the configuration was specified properly and the server is running, you should see the following window.
+If the configuration was specified properly and the server is running, you should see the EMF Login window (Figure {@fig:login_emf}).

 <a id=login_emf></a>

 ![Login to the Emissions Modeling Framework Window](images/Login_to_the_Emissions_Modeling_Framework_Window.png){#fig:login_emf}

 If you have never used the EMF before, click the `Register New User` button.
-You will then see the following window:
+You will then see the following window (Figure {@fig:register_new_user}):

 <a id=register_new_user></a>